nvim-tree/nvim-tree.lua/CONTRIBUTING.md

 end
 ```

-# Documentation
+# :help Documentation

+Please update or add to `doc/nvim-tree-lua.txt` as needed.

+## Generated Content

+`doc/nvim-tree-lua.txt` content starting at `*nvim-tree-config*` will be replaced with generated content.
+Do not manually edit that content.

+### API and Config

+Help is generated for:
+- `nvim_tree.config` classes from `lua/nvim-tree/_meta/config/`
+- `nvim_tree.api` functions from `lua/nvim-tree/_meta/api/`

+Please add or update documentation when you make changes, see `:help dev-lua-doc` for docstring format.

+`scripts/gen_vimdoc_config.lua` contains the manifest of help sources.

-## Config And Mappings
+### Config And Mappings

-When adding to or changing:
+Help is updated for:
+- Default keymap at `keymap.on_attach_default`
-1. Default config
+- Default config at `--- default-config-start`

-2. `Config` classes
-3. `keymap.on_attach_default`
-4. Any API
+## Updating And Generating

-You must generate help documentation.
-This requires neovim stable sources.
-You will be promted with instructions on fetching and referencing the source.
+Nvim sources are required.
+You will be prompted with instructions on fetching and using the sources.

+See comments at the start of each script for complete details.

 ```sh
 make help-update
 ```

-This will:
+- `scripts/help-update.sh`
-1. Update config defaults in `*nvim-tree-setup*`
+  - Update config defaults `*nvim-tree-setup*`
-2. Update default mappings in `*nvim-tree-mappings-default*` and `*nvim-tree-quickstart-help*`
+  - Update default mappings:
-3. Regenerate from `*nvim-tree-config*` to the end of the file, see `gen_vimdoc.sh`
+    - `*nvim-tree-mappings-default*`
+    - `*nvim-tree-quickstart-help*`

+- `scripts/gen_vimdoc.sh`
+  - Remove content starting at `*nvim-tree-config*`
-  - Config classes
+  - Generate config classes `*nvim-tree-config*`
-  - API classes and functions
+  - Generate API `*nvim-tree-api*`

+## Checking And Linting

-Commit or stage your changes then run:
+This is run in CI.
+Commit or stage your changes and run:

 ```sh
 make help-check
 ```

-This will re-run `help-update` and check that there are no diffs.
-It will also lint the documentation, see `lintdoc.sh`

-## API

-When adding or changing API please update :help nvim-tree-api
+- Re-runs `make help-update`
+- Checks that `git diff` is empty, to ensure that all content has been generated.
+This is why a stage or commit is necessary.
+- Lints `doc/nvim-tree-lua.txt` using `scripts/lintdoc.sh` to check for no broken links etc.

 # Windows